edignot/national-parks-bucket-list/README.md

+# NATIONAL PARKS BUCKET LIST

+## Abstract:
+*National Parks Bucket List* is an app using [NPS Data API](https://www.nps.gov/subjects/developer/index.htm).
+This app allows user to explore all National Parks in US, mark them as visited, add them to personal bucket list, create text notes, see location on a map.
+This app doesn't try to solve any existing issue, it just had a simple purpose - inspire user for a next roadtrip and focus on clean UI.

+## Learning goals:
+This is a is a solo project built over the course of 6 days.
+The goal for this project was to learn Redux from scratch and incorporate it into the application.

+## Technologies:
+*React*, *Redux*, *React Router*, *Fetch API*, *Lodash*, *Sass*, *ES6*, *Jest*, *react Testing Library*

 ## User story:
 ### User should be able to:
 #### Login by entering name, email and valid US state code ( upper or lowe case ).
 See loading page when fetching NP data.